Crescent Park

 At least six of the 13 listings are clearly leasehold, using terms like 'LEASEHOLD Property,' 'leasehold boutique condo,' and 'Leasehold land tenure until 2046' with stated lease rents.
 The building therefore has both leasehold and fee simple units; among explicit mentions, at least 6 listings are LH and 2 are FS, with one lease reported expiring in 2046.

-Multiple listings identify the property as leasehold and one explicitly gives the lease expiry year as 2046.
-No remarks mention any renewal or later extension, so 2046 is taken as the lease expiry year with high confidence.
+Several listings explicitly identify the property as leasehold and give the lease expiry year as 2046, so I use 2046 as the lease expiry year.
+This is consistent across multiple remarks.

 Across 13 listings, agents repeatedly highlight building features such as pool, BBQ, security, and resident manager, but none mention fire sprinklers or a sprinkler system, and 12/13 listings do not check the sprinkler amenity.
 This pattern strongly indicates the building is not fully sprinklered and that the lone checkbox is inaccurate.